Test in a live environment

 The ArrayList is a powerful collection offered by C# for storing a list of objects.
 Its ability to adjust size dynamically and store elements of any type makes it versatile for a wide range of applications.
 However, for type safety and better performance, generic collections are recommended.
 Experimenting with the ArrayList and its methods will help you understand its uses and how it can fit into your applications.

-Additionally, for those interested in expanding their C# capabilities into PDF manipulation, IronPDF offers a free trial to explore its features.
+Additionally, for those interested in expanding their C# capabilities into PDF manipulation, IronPDF offers a free trial for PDF Functions in .NET to explore its features.
 Licenses start from $749, providing a comprehensive solution for integrating PDF functionality into .NET applications.

 9 .NET API products for your office documents